Skip to main content

 Estates With No Will (Intestate)

 When someone dies without a will, the court must determine who inherits according to state intestacy laws.
 This requires appointing an administrator (instead of an executor named in a will), and the process of verifying heirship can add 2 to 4 months to the timeline.
 Intestate estates typically take 12 to 24 months.
+In states like New York, intestate proceedings can take even longer because the Surrogate's Court may require a kinship hearing where the court independently verifies the identity and relationship of each potential heir.

 Estates With a Surviving Spouse

 In community property states (California, Texas, Arizona, and others), the surviving spouse may be entitled to a share of assets that bypasses probate.
 In separate property states, the spouse’s share goes through probate like any other beneficiary’s.
 Spousal rights can simplify or complicate the process depending on the state and the structure of the estate.
+Many states also provide a spousal elective share (typically one-third to one-half of the estate) that the surviving spouse can claim regardless of what the will says.

 Estates With Business Interests

 If the deceased owned a business, whether a sole proprietorship, LLC, partnership, or S-corporation, the estate becomes significantly more complex.
 The business may need to be valued, operated during probate, and either sold or transferred to beneficiaries.
 Business estates commonly take 18 to 36 months to close.
+The valuation process alone can take 2 to 4 months if a formal business appraisal is required.

 Frequently Asked Questions